SkyTemple/skytemple-files/skytemple_files/graphics/dbg/README.rst

 models from binary data.
 The model that the handler returns is in the module ``model``.

-To read/write the SIR0 wrapped and PKDPX compressed versions of this file instead, you can use the file handler in ``skytemple_files.container.dungeon_bin.sub.sir0_pkdpx_dbg``.
+To read/write the SIR0 wrapped and AT compressed versions of this file instead, you can use the file handler in ``skytemple_files.container.dungeon_bin.sub.sir0_pkdpx_dbg``.

 File Format